Tropical Trees and Landscapes

 - Decentralized Tree Seed Supply in S.E.
 Sulawesi - Knowledge dissemination of decentralized tree seed supply - the development of a model and testing in practice, 2014-15.
 Supported by GBHF.
 Contact Søren Moestrup

-- PATSPO - Provision of Adequate Tree Seed Portfolios to enhance Productivity and Resilience of Forest Landscape Restoration in Ethiopia 2017-2021 (with ICRAF), see http://ign.ku.dk/english/news/2017/the-university-of-copenhagen-contributes-to-the-largest-global-restoration-of-forests-and-forest-landscapes-in-history/.
+- PATSPO - Provision of Adequate Tree Seed Portfolios to enhance Productivity and Resilience of Forest Landscape Restoration in Ethiopia 2017-2021 (with ICRAF), see https://ign.ku.dk/english/news/2017/the-university-of-copenhagen-contributes-to-the-largest-global-restoration-of-forests-and-forest-landscapes-in-history/.
 Supported by NICFI.
-Contact Lars Graudal or Søren Moestrup
+Contact Lars Graudal or Søren Moestrup.

 - Climate smart cocoa systems for Ghana, CLIMCOCOA (FFU), 2016-2020 with ICRAF and University of Ghana.
 Supported by Danida.
 Contact Anders Ræbild.